Ruthvik-gr/pulsegenproject/README.md

 ## Features

-- Search and analyze company reviews from multiple sources
+- Search and analyze company reviews from capterra
 - Visualize review trends over time
 - Filter reviews by date range and source
 - User-friendly interface with modern design